 One consolation – we arrived back in Tagbilaran port by 5pm, just in time for our scheduled departure.

-- TIPS: Don’t ever take Tricycle in Bohol unless you have a few days to spend there.
+TIP: Don’t ever take Tricycle in Bohol unless you have a few days to spend there.
 It just doesn’t have the power and speed to move through the big, hilly island.
 Motorbike took 1 hour.
 Tricycle took 3 hours and didn’t reach destination.
+Now, do you believe me when I said taking a countryside tour seems to be the best option?
+It’s cheaper too!

 Tagbilaran to Cebu